 Where do these icons appear?

-eBird Exotics icons currently appear on observation lists, individual checklists, Hotspot and Regional explore pages, Illustrated Checklists and maps.
-They will soon appear on your life lists, target lists, bar charts, and Trip Reports.
+eBird Exotics icons currently appear in multiple places across the eBird website and eBird Mobile app, including on observation lists, individual checklists, Hotspot and Regional explore pages, and Illustrated Checklists as well as life lists, target lists, and Trip Reports.

 Exotic species in eBird outputs

-Exotic species icons may appear in two different places.
-For individual observations (a specific sighting by an observer at a specific place on a specific date), we display an Exotic Category as defined above.
-For regional summaries, which may draw on many observations, we display an Exotic Status, which represents the highest Exotic Category for any observation within the region.
+For individual observations (a specific sighting by an observer at a specific place on a specific date), eBird displays an Exotic Category as defined above.
+For regional summaries, which may draw on many observations, eBird displays an Exotic Status, which represents the highest Exotic Category for any observation within the region.
 Therefore, if there is a single native record of Ruddy Shelduck along with hundreds of records treated as Escapee, the status will be native.
 If records are split between Provisional or Escapee, then the status displayed on explore pages will be Provisional.

 Exotic Species on your eBird Life List